SwissDataScienceCenter/renku/source/intro.rst

 .. warning::

    Work in progress
+     This documentation is being constantly updated.
+     A first stable 0.1 version is not due before 15.09.2017.
      Please stay tuned.
-First stable version of this documentation is due for 15.09.2017

 .. _renga_introduction: